Toolbox trade wars: How a sure winner in U.S. dispute has yet to reap benefits

 Meanwhile, the Trump administration’s move last week to crack down on steel and aluminum imports is threatening to boost costs for Metal Box International as well as Stanley Black & Decker, which uses those metals to fashion similar tool chests.

-Stanley Black & Decker declined to talk about whether it was seeing any impact on its business from the new toolbox duties, though a spokesman told Reuters the International Trade Commission’s decision could mean “increased volume in the plant, which can translate into growth in U.S. manufacturing jobs.”
+Stanley Black & Decker declined to talk about whether it was seeing any impact on its business from the new toolbox duties, though a spokesman told Reuters the International Trade Commission’s decision could mean“increased volume in the plant, which can translate into growth in U.S. manufacturing jobs.”

-A spokesman for Home Depot said he would not discuss the company’s tool chest sourcing “for competitive reasons.”
+A spokesman for Home Depot said he would not discuss the company’s tool chest sourcing“for competitive reasons.”

 The current battle over steel and aluminum tariffs underscores the risks and complexity in trade disputes, which often pit America’s love of cheap imports against its desire to protect blue-collar jobs.
 Winners and losers aren’t always initially clear.